domagalski/lifxdev/README.md

 ## Security

 LIFX lights can be controlled by anyone on name same WiFi network as you.
-So can the ZMQ server scripts in this repository.
+So can the TCP server scripts in this repository.
 Please determine your WiFi network configurations accordingly.

 ## Usage